Hiring Incentives and Tax Credits in Ontario

 Small Business Hiring Incentives

-- they report income and deductions on a T4 slip and filed the information on the payroll program (RP) account
+- you reported the income and deductions on a T4 slip and filed this information on your RP account for 2015 and/or 2016; and

 Apprenticeship Tax Credits and Hiring Incentives

 Receive a tax credit equal to 10% of an apprentice’s salary (up to $2000) if:

 - The apprentice is in the first two years of an apprenticeship program registered with the government in a trade listed under the Red Seal Trades (http://www.red-seal.ca/w.2lc.4m.2@-eng.jsp) and working towards getting a certificate or license in that trade

 For information on how to claim the tax credit visit: http://www.cra-arc.gc.ca/tx/ndvdls/tpcs/ncm-tx/rtrn/cmpltng/ddctns/lns409-485/412/jctc-eng.html

 Unused credit can be carried back three years or forward 20 years.